friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Stand-up Comedian](./gpts/stand-up-comedian.md) Interesting stand-up comedian
 - [AI Comedy Skit](./gpts/ai-comedy-skit.md) Keep your audience in stitches with AI-generated jokes, puns, and humorous anecdotes tailored to their tastes, ensuring every laugh is genuine and memorable.
 - [Over 20 Minute Long YouTube Script](./gpts/over-20-minute-long-youtube-script.md) If you are searching for a prompt that can write over 20 minutes worth of words, then you are in the right place.
-- [Roleplay Pro](./gpts/roleplay-pro-1.md) Roleplay Pro is the ultimate tool for creating compelling, authentic, and realistic character portrayals.
-Whether you're an actor, writer, or simply enjoy roleplaying, this app provides the guidance and expertise you need to accurately bring any char
 - [Generate Video Scripts for products](./gpts/create-video-tutorials-for-products.md) "🚀 Unlock Your Video Creation Superpowers! 🎥 Introducing the ultimate tool for video script generation.
 Whether you're a content creator, educator, or marketer, we've got you covered! 🌟 This innovative solution generates scripts for your videos ef
 - [Video Script Outline on YouTube](./gpts/video-script-outline-on-youtube.md) Create a comprehensive video script outline covering key elements and strategies for crafting engaging YouTube content.
 - [ToolGPT 1.1](./gpts/toolgpt-11.md) This prompt is the new version of ToolGPT, it adds the tool link near its name and the command HowToUse that will guide you through the tool’s use.